alercah/rado/design.md

 the immediate area; without permitting this, you make the vanilla placement unacceptable.

-Placement restrictions must also be encodeable, limiting where items can be or possibly even requiring them to be in certain locations.
-While not strictly required for trackers, in practice the ability to do so may make it easier to handle some cases more elegantly, and be more extensible to different cases.
-Probably, a tracker would be more interested in understanding different classes of locations (a type of metadata, perhaps?).
+In the longer term, it's also valuable to encode placement restrictions on items, which aren't really a part of the gameplay but are inherent in the randomizer.
+If we can express them nicely, then this opens up future options, such as a smar tracker that can help narrow down locations that are currently sequence broken, or which can help provide smart guides to an area.
+This could also allow some placement algorithms (such as the naive "place everything uniformly at random and then validate") to be implemented generically.
+Entirely bespoke algorithms will, however, always be beyond the reaches of a language like Rado.

 ## Specific Requirements

 Below follows a list of requirements that the language and engine should be able to meet.
-Requirements that I feel are required for a minimum viable product (largely, those required for a version version of ALttP and Super Metroid support) will be marked with :heavy_exclamation_mark: at the beginning; the other requirements need not be implemented or even fully specced early on, so long as we can design with the possibility of later adding them in mind.
+Requirements that I feel are required for a minimum viable product (largely, but not exactly those required for a version of ALttP and Super Metroid support) will be marked with :heavy_exclamation_mark: at the beginning;
+the other requirements need not be implemented or even fully specced early on, so long as we can design with the possibility of later adding them in mind.
 Examples will be added for most requirements.

 Items marked with a :heavy_check_mark: were, in my estimation, properly